jtarrio/pascual/manual/chapter2.md

 Let's go through the elements of this program:

 The first line declares the program's name.
 You can write any name you want, as long as it's a single word; so you could write `program Hello` or `program JacoboSaysHello` or `program ThisIsMyFirstProgram`, but not `program I have no idea what I am doing`.

-Nowadays, the compiler ignores whatever you write in there, so it is mostly for the programmer's benefit, but it is still a mandatory part of a Pascal program.
+Declaring the name of a program in the program itself used to be important in old computers, but not in modern ones, so you can write whatever name you want in there.
+It is a good practice, though, to write a real name for the program.

 Notice the semicolon (`;`) at the end of the line.
 It marks the end of the `program` definition, so don't forget to write it!
 I'll talk more about semicolons later.

-The next line, `begin`, tells the compiler that the following lines contain the program's code.
+The next line, `begin`, tells the compiler that the program's code comes after.

 The next line is the first (and only) statement in the program.
+It causes the string `Hello, world!` to be printed out to the screen, and it does that through the `writeln` procedure.

-It calls the `writeln` procedure, passing it the string `'Hello, world!'` as an argument.
-The `writeln` procedure prints out the value of its argument.
-The single quotes that enclose the argument (`'`) tell Pascual that it's a character string.
-Therefore, `writeln` will write out the string "`Hello world!`"
+In Pascal, a procedure is a type of subroutine (or subprogram, if you may).
+It's a piece of code with a name, that can be called and executed from different parts of the program by using that name.
+In this program, the `writeln` procedure prints out the value of its argument to the screen.
+The arguments are specified between parentheses, and, in this case, the single quotes that enclose the argument (`'`) indicate that it's a character string.

 In the final line, `end.` with the final period marks the end of the program.

 ### Some things to try

-Play around with this program before proceeding to the next section.
-For example, some people like to write everything in uppercase (`PROGRAM`, `BEGIN`, `WRITELN`, `END`), while other people like capitalizing the first letter only (`Program`, `Begin`, `Writeln`, `End`).
-Does it make a difference?
+You should try making a few changes to this program before continuing to the next section.
+Get a feel for the language!
+Here are a few things you can try:

+The Pascal language is case-insensitive (that's computerese for "it doesn't care whether you use capital letters or small letters").
+Therefore, whether you write `program` or `PROGRAM` or `pRoGrAm`, it is all the same.
+Try changing some of the keywords to upper case (that's computerese for "capitals") like in `BEGIN` or `WRITELN`, or capitalize the first letter only like in `Begin` or `Writeln`.
+Which option looks most pleasing to you?
+Different people have different opinions.

 How about the character string between the single quotes?
 Does it make any difference to write `'Hello world!'` or `'HELLO WORLD!'`?